te25son/hotels_project/README.md

 Now that you have Django (as well as all other requirements) installed, migrate the database by typing `python manage.py migrate` into your terminal.

-MaykinHotels is a deployment-ready project (in the sense that it's already been deployed), and therefore has some features which are not ready out-of-the-box.
+Hotels is a deployment-ready project (in the sense that it's already been deployed), and therefore has some features which are not ready out-of-the-box.
 One of these features includes the installation of `whitenoise` which serves and stores Django's static files.
 If you try to run the project by default, you may encounter some nasty errors telling you certain CSS files could not be accessed, especially when trying to run `python manage.py test`.

 To avoid these nasty errors, run `python manage.py collectstatic`.